Shōta Ōno

-Shōta Ōno (大野 奨太, born January 13, 1987, in Ōgaki, Gifu) is a Japanese professional baseball catcher for the Chunichi Dragons in Japan's Nippon Professional Baseball.
+Shōta Ōno (大野 奨太, born January 13, 1987, in Ōgaki, Gifu) is a current coach and former Japanese professional baseball catcher for the Chunichi Dragons in Japan's Nippon Professional Baseball.
 He previously played for the Hokkaido Nippon Ham Fighters.

 Early career

 As an elementary school student in Gifu Prefecture, Ōno played for local team Arasaki Baseball boys where he was a catcher, pitcher and third baseman.
 In middle school, he played as a third baseman for Seinō Boys where he was selected in the representative team for Gifu prefecture.
 From middle school, it was Ōno's dream to play for Gifu powerhouse, Gifu Commercial High School, but as many of his Gifu representative teammates were thinking the same thing, Ōno entered Gifu Sōgō Gakuen High School instead.

 From his first year of high school, Ōno was a regular at third base.
 In fall, the team's catcher damaged his shoulder and Ōno converted to catcher.
 Two years in a row, Ōno was able to help lead his team to an appearance in the final of the Gifu prefectural tournament, but both times they would be bundled out with the final team he faced being Gifu Commercial High School.
 Throughout his high school career, Ōno hit 29 homeruns.

 Following graduation from high school, Ōno enrolled at Toyo University where he was on the bench in his first spring behind junior year catcher, Daisuke Tanaka.
 From spring of his sophomore year, Ōno became the regular catcher for the team and helped the team to its fourth consecutive season win and second consecutive Meiji Jingu Baseball Tournament win.
 In spring of his senior year, he was named the first catcher in 22 years to be named MVP and was named in the best 9 for 4 straight season from spring of his sophomore year.
 In the Tohto University Baseball League, Ōno played in 55 games racking up 43 hits, a batting average of .259 with 6 homeruns and 19 RBIs.

 On 30 October 2008, Ōno was the first round pick for the Hokkaido Nippon Ham Fighters at the 2008 NPB Draft and signed a provisional contract with a ¥100 million sign-on bonus and a ¥13 million yearly salary.
 It was the first time the Fighters had selected a catcher in the first round since 1998 and only the second in their history.